kumaranvram/kumaranvram.github.io/_posts/2020-04-16-grpc-good-bad-and-ugly.markdown

 This is a system built on top of HTTP/2 protocol.
 This was initially developed by Google and now it is widely adopted by a variety of companies such as Google, Netflix, Square, GoJek etc. This uses [protocol buffers aka protobuf](https://developers.google.com/protocol-buffers) for its interface description.

-To start writing a service, we start with writing a `.proto` file
+To start writing a service, we start with writing a `.proto` file.
+For example, if I (being a Pokemon fan) want to create a Pokedex service, the proto shall look like this:

 ```proto
 syntax = "proto3";